 Melanocytes are dendritic cells of neuro-ectodermal origin within which melanin is produced of tyrosine.
 The latter is passed to surrounding keratinocytes in the form of so-called melanosomes.
 Melanin provides for effective protection of skin against ultraviolet radiation.
 Melanin production is regulated through both UV radiation and melanocyte-stimulating hormone (MSH).
-Increased amounts of MSH, for example, are produced in concomitance with Addison’s disease, which grows manifest by intentified brownish discoloration of skin (tanning).
-An important role is played by melanocytes or melanocyte precursors in the following diseases: vitiligo (or white-spot disease), melanoma, dysplastic naevus, lentigo, melasma, BK-mole syndrome and albinism.
+Increased amounts of MSH, for example, are produced in concomitance with Addison’s disease, which becomes manifest in brownish discoloration of skin (tanning).
+An important role is played by melanocytes or melanocyte precursors in the following diseases: vitiligo (or white spot disease), melanoma, dysplastic naevus, lentigo, melasma, BK-mole syndrome and albinism.